nadjano/polyploid-allele-exp/README.md

 **Step2: Create nextflow scripts :**

-According to our need we have to write nectflow scripts .
+According to our need we have to write nextflow scripts .
 I have splitted nextflow scripts according to my wish as below :

 **step3: nextflow.config :**